sdtemple/isweep/README.md

 New features are actively under construction (Fall 2024).
 - Integrating multiple testing correction to be user-friendly
 - The applet filter-lines.jar gets corrupted.
 Will write a .py script.
-- Documenting simulation results for upcoming papers Contact sethtem@umich.edu or Github issues for troubleshooting.
+- Documenting simulation results for upcoming paper

+Contact sethtem@umich.edu or Github issues for troubleshooting.

 See `misc/announcements.md` for high-level updates on this repo.